heilandd/NFCN/README.md

 - Expression matrix, use the write.table() function from R to export
 - Never use more cores than total nr of cores - 2
 - If you use --VisLabOutput T also adapt the  --quantil_test parameter to 0.95 or higher.
 If your data set is very large (>10tsd cells) use 0.995 or 0.999
+- If you use --VisLabOutput T install VisLab first!